Pay Stubs for Teens: Beginner Guide to Understanding First Paychecks (2025)

 Employee and Employer Details

-Always confirm your name, employee ID, and your employer’s information.
-Small errors here can lead to tax problems later.
+Check your name, employee ID, and employer details carefully.
+Mistakes here could lead to payroll or tax issues later.

 Pay Period and Pay Date

-Your pay stub will show the time period covered (weekly, bi-weekly, or monthly) and the date you’re paid.
+Your pay stub lists the period covered and the date you were paid.
 Tracking these helps teens manage cash flow between paydays.

 Earnings and Hours

-If you are paid hourly, your pay stub will show the number of hours you worked and any overtime.
-Teens should carefully compare these hours with their own records to confirm accuracy.
+If you’re paid hourly, your pay stub shows total hours worked and any overtime.
+Always compare these figures with your own records to make sure you’re paid correctly.

 Deductions